 How do you request to defer your loan repayments?

 To submit a request to defer your loan repayments, you can fill out our online form.
-Once we’ve processed your request, we’ll be in touch as soon as possible but this could take up to 7 working days as we’re anticipating a high number of requests, so please bear with us.
+Once we’ve processed your request, we’ll be in touch as soon as possible.
+This could take up to 7 working days as we’re anticipating a large number of requests, so please bear with us.

 To fill out the form, you’ll need your: